Maximal $L_1$-regularity of the Navier-Stokes equations with free boundary conditions via a generalized semigroup theory: Introduction

-The aim of the present paper is to develop a unified approach to show the maximal regularity theorem of the Stokes equations with free boundary conditions in the half-space $\mathbb R^d_+$, $d \ge 2$, within {an} $L_1$-in-time and $\CB^s_{q, 1}$-in-space framework, where $q$ and $s$ satisfy $1 < q < \infty$ and $- 1 + 1 \slash q < s < 1 \slash q$, respectively.
+The aim of the present paper is to develop a new approach to show the maximal regularity theorem of the Stokes equations with free boundary conditions in the half-space $\mathbb R^d_+$, $d \ge 2$, within {an} $L_1$-in-time and $\CB^s_{q, 1}$-in-space framework, where $q$ and $s$ satisfy $1 < q < \infty$ and $- 1 + 1 \slash q < s < 1 \slash q$, respectively.
 Here, $\CB^s_{q, 1}$ stands for either homogeneous or inhomogeneous Besov spaces.
-In this paper, we establish a method to treat evolution equations with inhomogeneous boundary conditions via its generalized resolvent problem.
-This is a completely different idea due to Danchin et al. \cite{DHMTpre}.
-In fact, Danchin et al. \cite{DHMTpre} reduced the problem to the homogeneous boundary condition case, and they constructed the $L_1$-in-time maximal regularity theorem for evolution equations with homogeneous boundary conditions.
-As a by-product of our linear theory, we prove the local well-posedness of \eqref{eq-original} provided that the initial velocity $\ba$ belongs to $B^s_{q, 1} (\mathbb R^d_+)^d$ without any restriction on the size of initial data, where $q$ and $s$ satisfy $d-1 < q < \infty$ and $-1+d/q < s < 1/q$.
+In this paper, we establish a method to treat evolution equations with inhomogeneous boundary conditions via its generalized resolvent problem. { Our approach is based on a completely different idea due to Danchin et al. \cite{DHMTpre} as well as Ogawa and Shimizu \cite{OS24}.
+To be precise, our fundamental tool is to use the $L_q$-boundedness of the solution operator of the generalized resolvent problem associated with the linearized system of \eqref{eq-fixed}, which was proved in \cite{Shi14,Shi20,SS12}.
+Then, by means of a density argument and interpolation, we will extend this result to the $\CB^s_{q,1}(\HS)$-estimates with $-1+1/q<s<1/q$.
+To show the maximal $L_1$-$\CB^s_{q,1}$-regularity theorem for the Stokes equations with free boundary conditions, we estimate the Fourier--Laplace transform of the solution operator to the generalized resolvent problem, i.e., we extend the classical theory of analytic semigroup theory \cite[Ch.~IX]{Yosida} to the case of inhomogeneous boundary conditions, which may be called \textit{generalized semigroup theory}.} Moreover, it should be emphasized here that, in contrast to the approach due to Danchin et al. \cite{DHMTpre}, our approach is applicable to systems of hyperbolic-parabolic mixed equations with inhomogeneous boundary conditions in \textit{unbounded} domains, see \cite{KSpreprint} for the application to the compressible Navier--Stokes equations.
+As a by-product of our linear theory, we prove the local well-posedness of \eqref{eq-original} provided that the initial velocity $\ba$ belongs to $B^s_{q, 1} (\mathbb R^d_+)^d$ without any restriction on the size of initial data, where $q$ and $s$ satisfy ${ d - 1 < q \le d}$ and $-1+d/q < s < 1/q$.
 If we impose the smallness condition on the initial data, then the restriction on the regularity index $s$ is relaxed and we may show the local well-posedness of \eqref{eq-original} for arbitrary given $T > 0$ provided that $(q, s)$ satisfies $-1+d\slash q \le s < 1 \slash q$.
-Furthermore, if we switch the function spaces from $B^s_{q, 1} (\HS)$ to $\dot B^{- 1 + d \slash q}_{q, 1} (\HS)$, then we obtain the global well-posedness of \eqref{eq-original} provided that the initial data are small in $\dot B^{- 1+d \slash q}_{q, 1} (\HS)$, $d-1<q<2d$, which extends the result obtained by Danchin et al. \cite{DHMTpre}.
+Furthermore, if we switch the function spaces from $B^s_{q, 1} (\HS)$ to $\dot B^{- 1 + d \slash q}_{q, 1} (\HS)$, then we obtain the global well-posedness of \eqref{eq-original} provided that the initial data are small in $\dot B^{- 1+d \slash q}_{q, 1} (\HS)$, $d-1<q<2d$.